 Levels of Automation

-Let’s take a quick look at the levels of automation, before diving deep into the codeless Test Automation Framework.
+Take a quick look at the levels of automation before diving deep into the codeless Test Automation Framework.

 As the name itself suggests, this requires creating a program/software to automate tests or processes.

-In general, if any automation tool or framework mandates the testers to create some code or script for providing test input, execution and reporting of automated tests, then such tools are categorized in this level.
+In general, if an automation tool or framework mandates the testers to create a code or script to provide test input, execution, and reporting of automated tests, then such tools are categorized at this level.

-For advanced users, customization can be done by writing their own code for covering some unique test scenarios.
+For advanced users, customization can be done by writing their own code to cover some unique test scenarios.

-This is the highest level of automation that can be achieved:
+These are the highest levels of automation that can be achieved:

 - Create test scripts from test case documents (probably using Natural Language Processing technology).

-- Auto-correct test scripts based on the application changes for effective regression testing
+- Auto-correct test scripts based on application changes for effective regression testing.

 - Auto-generate test scripts based on the user actions/use cases on the application under test.
-This is the advanced version of the traditional record and playback feature.
+This is an advanced version of the traditional recording and playback feature.

-- Auto-validation of the test results based on Machine learning without user inputs on what needs to be validated and test analytics.
+- Auto-validation of test results based on machine learning without user inputs on what needs to be validated and test analytics.

-In this article, we would be focusing on the level-2 automation which is Scriptless.
+In this article, we will be focusing on level-2 automation which is Scriptless.

-Before that, let's see the list of some of the top Scriptless Automation Tools.
+Before that, let’s look at the list of some of the top Scriptless Automation Tools.

 Best Scriptless Test Automation Tools